thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 ## Exercise 1.4 - Fire-fighter access to your kyma cluster

+As usual, in case of fire, one needs well designated escape routes!

-There are two ways to gain access to a kyma cluster in XP264 session landscape, namely:
+There are mutliple ways to gain access to a kyma cluster in XP264 session landscape, namely:
+- from a kyma dashboard (console)
 - from a terminal window using the downloaded user OIDC kubeconfig with either `kubectl` and/or `kyma CLI`
-- from within a github action diagnostic workflow with the embeded terraform automation (the preferred way)
+- from within a github action diagnostic workflow that comprises the embeded terraform automation (the preferred way)

-The first method requires a kubectl oidc plugin (already pre-installed on the laptops) and cannot be performed in a headless context, for instance from a CI/CD pipeline or workflow.
+The first two methods require a kubectl oidc plugin and cannot be performed in a headless context, for instance in a CI/CD pipeline or workflow.

-You can initially download the kubeconfig from one of the links below or directly from any SAP Kyma dashboard.

-* Fore convenience, here goes the table with the links to all btp and k8s resources...

 > [!NOTE]
+>
+> * For convenience, here goes the table with the links to all btp and k8s resources...
+> * You can initially download the kubeconfig from one of the links below or directly from any SAP Kyma dashboard.
+>
 > | Region (BTP Cockpit) | Kubeconfig (download) | Console (dashboard) | Admin Worklow (cluster-wide) | Student Workflow (namespaced) | Data Collection Workflow (cluster-wide)
 > | :--------- | :---------:  | --------- | :--------- | :------- | -----------
 > | [uk-south](https://url.sap/0dd8pm) | https://url.sap/q9176k | [<img src="../landscape/uksouth/kyma-dashboard_url_uksouth.png" width="50" />](https://url.sap/x2ygbf) | [uk-south--admin](../../../../actions/workflows/uk-south-teched-7a69075f-7faf-4604-a62e-806648791dba.yml) | [uk-south--xp264](../../../../actions/workflows/uk-south-teched-7a69075f-7faf-4604-a62e-806648791dba-xp264.yml)| [ k8s-data-context](../../../../actions/workflows/k8s-data-context-teched.yml)